 - Poetry manuscript of up to six (6) pages, which can be one long poem or multiple shorter poems

-Fiction manuscript of up to thirty (30) double-spaced pages, which can consist of a short story/ stories, or a section of a novel
+- Fiction manuscript of up to thirty (30) double-spaced pages, which can consist of a short story or stories

-Students may submit a poetry and a fiction manuscript, but each must have its own coversheet, and be sent in a separate email
+- You may submit a poetry and a fiction manuscript, but each submission must be entered separately

 Submission Deadline: March 3, 2022 by 10:00pm (MDT)

-Winners are required to attend the award ceremony on April 15, 2021, 7:00pm (MDT), at the ASU University Club or via Zoom if a winner is unable to attend.
+Winners are required to attend the award ceremony on April 21, 2022, 7:00pm (MDT) in person or via Zoom if a winner is unable to attend.
 The location of the event will be announced.
 If you cannot attend for some reason, please let us know, and we will help facilitate your attendance.